suramya-shah/introduction-to-microfrontends/README.md

   - webpack.config.js
 ```

-Here's an example code for `App.js`:
+Following is an example code for `App.js`:

 ```jsx
 import React from 'react';